Breaking Down Barriers: GitLab and Jenkins in Modern DevOps

 GitLab: Native and Integrated

 GitLab follows a “batteries included” philosophy.
 It integrates all the essential DevOps components natively.
-This approach simplifies the setup and maintenance of your DevOps toolchain but can be seen as less flexible for users who want complete control over their tool choices.
+This approach simplifies the setup and maintenance of your DevOps toolchain but may be seen as less flexible for users who want complete control over their tool choices.

 Jenkins: Plugin-Driven Customization